 Two versions of this add-on are represented in the cost section.
 The first assumes that construction of the forebay will occur with either removing all accumulated sediment from the pond or with removing accumulated sediment and deepening the southeastern section of the pond.
 This version includes a small volume of additional excavation to achieve the ideal depth for a forebay and construction of a berm to separate the forebay from the pond.
-No additional erosion control or restoration is needed with this addon.
+No additional erosion control or restoration is needed with this add-on.
 The second version assumes that only the forebay will be constructed.
 This version includes an excavation volume to achieve the ideal depth for a forebay (which includes excavation of accumulated sediment in the proposed forebay area), construction of a berm, erosion control, restoration, and mobilization.

-5.1.4 Add-on 2 - create native vegetation buffer around pond
+5.1.4 Add-on 2-create native vegetation buffer around pond

 Section 4.2.6 of the BCWMC Plan outlines the BCWMC policies related to wetland buffers.
-The policies include a requirement that cities develop buffer requirements for new or redevelopment projects installing more than one acre of new or reconstructed impervious surface.
+The policies include a requirement that cities develop buffer requirements for new or redevelopment projects installing more than 1 acre of new or reconstructed impervious surface.
 While this project will have relatively little impervious surface impact, it does involve a public water wetland.
 Therefore, an add-on to the project would be to designate and improve the vegetated buffer around the wetland.
 The width of the wetland buffer is typically based on the wetland classification, which is determined using a Minnesota Rapid Assessment Method (MNRAM) analysis.
 A MNRAM analysis was not performed as part of this feasibility study.
 However, based on general observations made during the wetland delineation and general knowledge of the site, it is expected that the wetland would be considered a Manage 1 wetland.
 If this were a redevelopment project, a 50-foot wide average, 30-foot wide minimum buffer width would be required.
 The buffer would be designated around the entire pond and would be improved and managed to promote growth of native plants.

-The presence of a native vegetated buffer would filter pollutants from stormwater runoff from park areas reaching the pond, improving the water quality of the pond.
-It would also provide habitat for wildlife and pollinators.
+The presence of a native vegetated buffer would filter pollutants such as phosphorus, sediment, and bacteria from stormwater runoff from park areas, preventing these pollutants from reaching the pond, thus improving the water quality of the pond.
+It would also provide habitat for wildlife, provide food for pollinators, and deter geese.

-5.1.5 Add-on 3 - dispose of Unregulated Fill material on-site
+5.1.5 Add-on 3-dispose of Unregulated Fill material on-site

 The City indicated that there may be potential to dispose of some of the Unregulated Fill material (material excavated from the southeastern portion of the pond) on-site.
 There is an area near Brunswick Avenue where the City is investigating restoring a natural hillside that had been cut to provide a road access which is no longer used.
-On-site disposal would reduce hauling and disposal costs significantly.
-A detailed analysis has not been completed regarding the amount of material that could be reused on-site and the dewatering requirements to provide fill for this area.
-Final design should consider this possibility and the potential risks and cost savings achieved by disposing the material on-site.
+On-site disposal would reduce hauling and disposal costs by approximately \$5 to \$10/cubic yard of excavated material.
+The City estimates 1,200 cubic yards of excavated material from Bassett Creek Park Pond or Winnetka Pond could be disposed of at the site.
+This could reduce construction costs by \$6,000 to \$12,000.
+A more detailed analysis will need to be completed during final design to determine the amount of material that could be reused on-site and the dewatering requirements to provide fill for this area.

-5.1.6 Add-on 4 - construct new fishing pier at deepened southeast section (City/MDNR responsibility)
+5.1.6 Add-on 4-construct new fishing pier at deepened southeast section (City/MDNR responsibility)